MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 <!-- Device-SCEP-{UniqueID}-CertThumbprint-Description-Begin -->
 <!-- Description-Source-DDF -->
 Optional.
 Specify the current cert's thumbprint if certificate enrollment succeeds.
-It is a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.
+It's a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.
 <!-- Device-SCEP-{UniqueID}-CertThumbprint-Description-End -->

 <!-- Device-SCEP-{UniqueID}-CertThumbprint-Editable-Begin -->